Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

 1. Observe the output, noting the entities that have been detected in the text.

 ## Task 8: Extract linked entities

+In this task, you will extract linked entities from the review documents using the Azure AI Language SDK.

 In addition to categorized entities, the Text Analytics API can detect entities for which there are known links to data sources, such as Wikipedia.